 Hip fractures are common, particularly among older adults.
 The good news is that they can be treated with surgery.
 The bad news is that following surgery, older patients have a greater likelihood of experiencing long-term disability: they may become less mobile, less independent and as a result, less able to enjoy a good quality of life (1).

 Post-surgery rehabilitation programs are designed to help speed recovery and reduce disability through exercises that improve movement, balance and strength (2).
 Studies have shown that multidisciplinary care – involving services provided by multiple health professionals such as physiotherapists, occupational therapists, nurses and social workers – is best for treating people who have suffered a broken hip (3;4).

 What we don’t know for certain, however, is what setting is best for the delivery of such programs.
 Options include inpatient (at the hospital after surgery), outpatient (post-surgery appointments at the hospital or clinic) or at the patients homes after they’ve been discharged – usually early – from the hospital.
-A recent systematic review of five randomized controlled trials attempted to address this issue and in particular, find out whether home-based multidisciplinary rehabilitation programs were effective in helping older adults resume the activities they enjoyed before the fracture (5).
+We already know that personalized home-based exercise is a promising strategy for reducing falls and improving strength and balance in people living in the community (5).
+One systematic review of five randomized controlled trials attempted to explore this strategy in people recovering from a hip fracture.
+In particular, this review aimed to find out whether home-based multidisciplinary rehabilitation programs were effective in helping older adults resume the activities they enjoyed before the fracture (6).

 What the research tells us

 Based on the available data, home-based multidisciplinary rehabilitation programs help improve mobility, balance and strength in older adults after hip fracture surgery, at least in the short term.